o19s/elasticsearch-learning-to-rank/README.md

 [![CircleCI](https://circleci.com/gh/o19s/elasticsearch-learning-to-rank.svg?style=svg)](https://circleci.com/gh/o19s/elasticsearch-learning-to-rank)

-[Read the docs](http://elasticsearch-learning-to-rank.readthedocs.io) to learn more about this plugin and learning to rank!

 The Elasticsearch Learning to Rank plugin uses machine learning to control relevance ranking.
 It's powering search at places like Wikimedia Foundation and Snagajob!

 # What this plugin does...